Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > World Physics/Rigidbody and World Physics/Rigidbody/Collider are set up for a physics demo.
 A cube falls and collides with the world.
 >
 > If you want to see the demo work, move World Physics/RigidbodyTarget out of the World Physics hierarchy and to the base of the avatar.
 Lift the RigidbodyTarget position on the Y axis, so there is room for the cube to fall.
-You use the emulator or test in-game.
+Use the emulator or test in-game.
 >
 > Review the readyPhysics and handlePhysics layers that were merged into your FX controller.
 >